Abensberg: Schools

-Abensberg has a Grundschule (primary school) and Hauptschule (open admission secondary school), and the Johann-Turmair-Realschule (secondary modern school).
+Abensberg has two Grundschulen (primary school) and Mittelschule (open admission secondary school), and the Johann-Turmair-Realschule (secondary modern school).
 There is also a College of Agriculture and Home Economics.
 Since 2007, the Kelheim Berufsschule has had a campus in Abensberg, and outside the state sector is the St. Francis Vocational Training Centre, run by a Catholic youth organisation.
+In addition, there are two special schools, one near Abensberg, the other in the civil parish of Offenstetten.

 Culture and sightseeing

 Theatre

 In 2008, a former goods shed by the main railway station of Abensberg was converted into a theatre by local volunteers.
 The "Theater am Bahnhof" (Theatre at the Railway Station) is mostly used by the Theatergruppe Lampenfieber and was opened on 19 October 2008.

 Museums

 Abensberg has a long tradition of museums.
 In the nineteenth century, Nicholas Stark und Peter Paul Dollinger began a collection based on local history.
 This collection and the collection of the Heimatverein (local history society) were united in 1963 into the Aventinus Museum, in the cloister of the former Carmelite monastery.
 On 7 July 2006, the new Town Museum of Abensberg was opened in the former duke's castle in the town.